Joy-Slayd Mickels

-Joy-Slayd Mickels (born 29 March 1994) is a German professional footballer who plays as a forward or winger.
+Joy-Slayd Mickels (born 29 March 1994) is a German professional footballer who plays as a forward or winger for Karvan.

 Career

 In 2014, Mickels signed for FC Aarau in Switzerland after failing to make an appearance with German Bundesliga side Borussia Mönchengladbach.
 However, he was suspended for assault on two occasions in two different games there.

 After playing in the Norwegian 1. divisjon for Strømmen IF he played for two fourth division clubs, Alemannia Aachen and SV Rödinghausen.
 In 2019 he signed for FC Wegberg-Beeck of the fifth-tier Mittelrheinliga.

+On 11 August 2025, newly promoted Azerbaijan Premier League club Karvan announced the signing of Mickels to a one-year contract.

+Personal life

+Joy-Slade's twin brother Joy-Lance is also a professional footballer, as is their younger brother Leroy-Jacques (b.
+1995).
+The three brothers, whose parents come from the DR Congo, played together at the under-19 level for Borussia Mönchengladbach.